 Dr. Ainslie Heasman, C.Psych.

-There are various atypical sexual behaviors or sexual thoughts that may prompt someone to seek out assessment and psychological treatment due to the risky or illegal nature of the activity to self and others, including: exhibitionism (exposing oneself to an unsuspecting person); voyeurism (watching an unsuspecting person undress, in the nude, or engaged in sexual activity for one’s own sexual gratification), pedophilia (arousal to pre-pubescent children), or hebephilia (arousal to pubescent children).
+There are various atypical sexual behaviors or sexual thoughts that may prompt someone to seek out an assessment and psychological treatment due to the risky or illegal nature of the activity to self and others, including exhibitionism (exposing oneself to an unsuspecting person); voyeurism (watching an unsuspecting person undress, in the nude, or engaged in sexual activity for one’s own sexual gratification), pedophilia (arousal to pre-pubescent children), or hebephilia (arousal to pubescent children).

 I also conduct assessments to evaluate the risk for sexual re-offending or engaging in sexually inappropriate